The Connecticut Governor's Fellowship

 Activities and Responsibilities

-Role will be aligned with candidates’ skills and interests.
-Opportunities across Connecticut’s executive branch agencies include roles and projects in the health and human services, housing, data and digital services, economic development, workforce development, education and transportation.
+Roles will be aligned with candidates’ skills and interests.
+Opportunities across Connecticut’s executive branch agencies include roles and projects in economic and community development, education technology, early childhood, artificial intelligence, and health and human services.
 Potential projects include (but are not limited to):

 While the individual nature of each position will vary, general responsibilities include: